arissa34/LIBGDX-Neural-Network-and-Genetic-Algorithm/README.md

 # LIBGDX-Neural-Network-with-Genetic-Algorithm
-Implementation of neural network and genetic algorithm with Libgdx
+Implementation of neural network and genetic algorithm with Libgdx on doodle jump game like

 ![](doodlejump.gif)